it21998/ansiblejenkins/ansible-test-jenkins/README.md

 # Prerequisites
-* Installs on local machine that runs the playbooks
+* Installs on gcloud machine that runs the playbooks
 * Ansible install
 ```bash
 sudo apt update